Pebbledash Removal Cost

 Repair Existing Pebbledash

-Before opting for removal, you can try to repair your existing pebbledash if the issues are small enough to fix in this way.
-There are drawbacks to this, however, and they mostly concern matching the repair to the original render, which can be hard.
+Before opting for removal, you can try to repair your existing pebbledash if the issues are minimal.

 cracked pebbledash

-Patch repairs for pebbledash usually cost in the region of £300 per 5m2, and £600 for 10m2.
+Patch repairs for pebbledash usually cost in the region of £300 per 5m².
 Prices will increase relative to the equipment needed - such as scaffolding hire - and should only be seen as a temporary repair, and will require further upkeep.

 Render Over Existing Pebbledash

-If your pebbledash rendering isn’t badly damaged, you have the option of rendering over the top of it to create a new, fresh external coating.
-If you have any surface issues, these will need to be repaired first before the new render is added, which can increase your project costs.
+If you do go with the option of rendering a house by creating a new, fresh external coating, then any surface issues will need to be repaired first before the new render is added.

-This solution will still be less labour-intensive than complete removal and can give satisfying results if you simply want a clean canvas.
+This can add to the cost of your total project, but this solution will still be less labour-intensive than complete removal and can give satisfying results if you simply want a clean canvas.
 This can cost anywhere from £3,000 to £6,000, depending on the size of your home and the height, and duration of equipment hire such as scaffolding and skips.

 Here are different types of render you can choose from: